New York Child Visitation Lawyers

 How the courts decide custody and visitation

-New York courts make custody decisions based on the best interests of the child.
-That is, they look at the entire situation and determine what’s best for the child.
-That’s not necessarily what’s best or the most convenient for either parent.
+New York courts make custody decisions based on the interests of the child.
+That is, they look at the entire situation and determine what’s for the child.
+That’s not necessarily what’s or the most convenient for either parent.

 - Stability – Each parent needs to have appropriate housing.
 The court will also look at the presence of third parties in the parent’s home.